George Abecassis: Post-1946 career

-In 1955 Mille Miglia he drove a red Austin Healey 100S (AHS3804) very fast in the last "Rome section" to an outstanding position close to the speeds of Stirling Moss with the Mercedes SLR and finished 11th overall.
+In 1955 Mille Miglia, Abecassis drove a red Austin Healey 100S (AHS3804) very fast in the last "Rome section" to an outstanding position close to the speeds of Stirling Moss with the Mercedes SLR and finished 11th overall.

 In 1956, Heath was killed in an accident in the Mille Miglia and Abecassis retired from racing, turning his attention to running the HWM operations.
 He was the Facel Vega importer for Britain, while his motor industry connections were aided by the fact that he was married to Angela, the daughter of Aston Martin chairman Sir David Brown.
 He died aged 78, in Ibstone, near High Wycombe, Buckinghamshire.

-In September 2010 his son David Abecassis published a comprehensive biography of his father under the title A Passion for Speed.
+In September 2010, his son David Abecassis published a comprehensive biography of his father under the title A Passion for Speed.

 His grandson, Jonathan Abecassis, has an active interest in vintage sports car racing.
 He competes in the Fifties Sports Car Racing Club ("FISCAR") series, driving an Austin Healey 100/4.